 Alphard has the stellar classification K3 II-III, indicating a giant (III) or bright giant (II) appearing orange in colour.
 The star has a mass 3.03 times that of the Sun and has expanded to a size of 50.5 solar radii.
 With an effective temperature of 4,120 K, it is about 780 times more luminous than the Sun.
 It has a projected rotational velocity of 1.1 km/s and completes a rotation every 2,991 days.
 The star’s estimated age is about 420 million years.

 Alphard is a mild barium star.
 An excess of barium in a star’s spectrum typically indicates mass transfer from a white dwarf companion.
-White dwarfs are dense remnants of stars that expelled their outer layers when they reached the end of their life cycle.
+White dwarfs are dense remnants of stars that expelled their outer layers when they reached the end of their life cycles.
 In a binary system, some of the expelled gas would fall onto the companion and pollute its surface layers.
 Since astronomers have not detected a white dwarf companion near Alphard, it is believed that the companion has since faded and can no longer be seen.

 In 2006, a study using precise radial velocity measurements found variations in the radial velocities and spectral line profiles of Alphard and another class K giant, Epsilon Leporis.
 The oscillations had periods from several hours to a few days and are believed to be a result of stellar pulsations.
 The study also found a correlation between the oscillation in the asymmetry of Alphard’s spectral line profile and the star’s radial velocity.
 The discovery of the multi-periodic oscillations and non-radial oscillation modes was in line with earlier detections of solar-like and Mira-like oscillations in red giants and makes these stars interesting targets for asteroseismologic studies.